 Canon EOS 5D Mark IV

-I do most of my shooting with a Canon 5D Mark II.
-It’s over ten years old and still works amazingly.
+For over 10 years I did most of my shooting with a Canon 5D Mark II.
 I’ve taken it all around the world and across the country on road trips.
 That might tell you a little bit about how rugged and durable the camera is and how much improvement must have come two generations later.
-I’ve rented newer generations of the camera (the Canon EOS 5D Mark IV and III) a few times when I needed a backup and I would strongly lean towards staying on this path when I am actually ready to upgrade.
+I’ve rented newer generations of the camera (the Canon EOS 5D Mark IV and III) a few times when I needed a backup and I would strongly lean towards staying on this path when I am ready to upgrade again.

 The Canon EOS 5D Mark IV features a 30.4 MP full-frame sensor and 4K video for high-resolution shooting no matter the medium.
 It’s a professional camera, so you’ll pay for the quality, but this work horse is worth it.